rakibhasan-0/yotei/api-docs/docs/api/media.md

     Removes all existing media belonging to a technique/exercise in the database.
 If media is stored locally, removes the file.
 path-params:
     parameters:
-        id: The id of the exercise/technique's media to delete.
+        id: The id of the exercise/technique's media to delete. | 1

 examples:
   - name: 200
-    request:|
+    request: |
         DELETE /api/media/remove-all/1

     response:
         content-type: text/plain
-        body: <empty>
+        body:

   - name: 400
-    request:|
+    request: |
         DELETE /api/media/remove-all/-100

     response:
       content-type: text/plain
-      body: <empty>
+      body:
 </api>